FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/build-a-plugin.md

 #### Attributes

-For attributes defined in the NXDL, the reader template dictionary will have the assosciated key with a "@" prefix to the attributes name at the end of the path:
+For attributes defined in the NXDL, the reader template dictionary will have the associated key with a "@" prefix to the attributes name at the end of the path:

 ```json
 {